mcpool/p2pool-dgb/README.md

 In order to run P2Pool with the Litecoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.

+In order to run P2Pool with the Myriad Groestl network, you will need to build and install the groestl_hash module that includes the myriad-groestl proof of work code that Digibyte Groestl uses for hashes.

 Linux:

     cd digibyte_subsidy